What New Grad RNs Want to Know about Travel Nursing

 Q: What about benefits?
 Can I get health insurance and a 401K as a traveler?

 A: Yes, we have these benefits and more.
 You are immediately eligible to start saving to a 401K and once you have worked 1,000 hours in a calendar year, we will start matching your contributions.
 Also, your health insurance will stay with you even if you take up to a 30-day break between assignments.
 We have different medical plan options and if you don’t need health insurance, you can receive a monthly reimbursement.

 Q: How does housing work?

 A: American Mobile can arrange your housing for you.
 Typically, you are in a 1-bedroom apartment.
-We cover the rent, the security deposit and the utilities, except for phone, cable and internet.
+We cover the rent, the security deposit, and the utilities, except for the phone, cable, and internet.
 Our priority is to ensure that you are in a safe area and within a 30-minute commute of the hospital.
 If you prefer, you can take the housing subsidy and arrange your own housing.

 Q: What if I get to my assignment and I hate it?

 A: Such situations rarely occur, but I would want to talk with you about it and find out what can we do to make it better.
 If it is a clinical situation, we have clinical directors who can talk you through it.
 While it is a 3-month contract, the last thing we want to do is place you in a situation where you are unhappy.